 Let’s talk about two of my favorite things: Pinterest and blogging!
-Chances are, you’ve heard that you can grow your blog using Pinterest.
+Chances are, you’ve heard that you can grow your blog traffic using Pinterest.

 But how the heck do you set up your business account, track analytics, optimize your profile, and get people to check out your blog?
 Better yet, how does Pinterest help bloggers make more money?